edx/cookiecutter-django-ida/{{cookiecutter.repo_name}}/docs/testing.rst

 Testing
 =======

-The command below runs the Python tests and code quality validation—Pylint and PEP8.
+The command below runs the Python tests and code quality validation—Pylint and Pycodestyle.

 .. code-block:: bash